filipsnastins/tomodachi-testcontainers/README.md

 it's be a sign that the logging is insufficient and needs to be improved.

 By default, `tomodachi_testcontainers` will forward all container logs to Python's standard logger as `INFO` logs when containers stop.
-See [Forward Testcontainer logs to Pytest](#forward-testcontainer-logs-to-pytest) section for more information and examples of how to configure Pytest to show the logs.
+See [Forward Testcontainer logs to pytest](#forward-testcontainer-logs-to-pytest) section for more information and examples of how to configure pytest to show the logs.

 Running Testcontainer tests is a great way to do exploratory testing of the system, check out if log messages are meaningful and it's easy to understand what the system is doing.